- Trek through the Kali Gandaki Gorge (2,520 m/8,270 ft.) all the way across the Thorong La Pass (5,416m/17,769ft).

 - Day 07: Chame – Pisang (3,190m/10,465ft) 5-6hrs trek

 Today, leaving Pisang we trek to major villages of Manang district, the environment will become colder and drier as we climb upwards.
-There are two ways to reach Manang; we will take the upper trail asit offers us the best views of the mountains, if you wish to take the lower trail it will take (5hrs) to reach our destination.
-On the way we will visit Braga monastery, the largest in Manang District.
-We will reach Ghyaru from where we follow a high level trail to Ngawal the next village.
-Finally we descend back to the valley floor and rejoin the main trail to continue to Braga and Manang for overnight.
+There are two ways to reach Manang; we will take the upper trail that offers us the best views of the mountains, if you wish to take the lower trail it will take (5hrs) to reach our destination.

 - Day 09: Rest and acclimatization day in Manang

 Today is an important day for acclimatization as the next few days we will trek in higher altitudes and altitude sickness can be a problem.
-Day treks around Manang will be organized today, the best options for today’s trek are Khangsar village on the way to Lake Tilicho or if you want longer one than Ice Lake above Braga.
-Other option could be visiting gompa above Braga as well or attending the Himalayan Rescue afternoon lecture on altitude and acclimatization.
+Day treks around Manang will be organized today, the best options for today’s trek is Gangapurna Lake, the turquoise glacial lake from the Gangapurna glacier.
+For acclimatization, we hike above the lake where there is a Chongkor viewpoint which offers spectacular mountains views and the majestic Gangapurna Lake itself.
+After hike, we will be back to lodge for lunch.

 - Day 10: Manang – Yak Kharka (4,090m/13,418ft) 3-4hrs

-We head towards Yak Kharka after an early breakfast, it is shorter trek today so that it helps everyone in acclimatization and reaching Yak Kharkha earlier will give us the opportunity to explore around the village.
+After an early breakfast, we head towards Yak Kharka.
+The trail takes to a steady ascend to the Tenki Manang for closer vistas of the Annapurna, Gangapurna and Tilicho peak.
+The trail slowly winds up offering awe-inspiring vistas and through terrains with juniper bushes and trek further up to finally reach Yak Kharka.
+Since it is shorter trek today so that it helps everyone in acclimatization and reaching Yak Kharkha earlier will give us the opportunity to explore around the village.
 We can either walk up the valley and back to the lodge or climb the ridge behind the village.
 We will rest the night here.

 - Day 11: Yak Kharka – Thorong Phedi (4,490m/14,730ft) 3-4hrs trek